Jorge Lankenau

 In addition to his business success, Lankenau Rocha was a great promoter of sports, art, culture, and recreation.
 He acquired the Club de Futbol Rayados de Monterrey, of which he served as president from 1991 to 1998, making him one of the prominent teams in the Mexican Soccer League.
 Thanks to the success achieved with the Rayados, Ábaco also sponsored the Mexican Soccer Team, making them train on the soccer fields of Cerrito, home of the Rayados de Monterrey.
 For his business leadership and for contributing to the development of the community, the Monterrey Chamber of Commerce awarded him the "Pedro Maiz Arsuada" award in December 1992 (El Norte December 26, 1992).
 Among other things, thanks to his sponsorship, The First Major League Baseball Series outside the United States and Canada was held in Monterrey from August 16 to 18, 1996, between the New York Mets and the San Diego Padres.
 Lankenau Rocha was one of the first Mexicans entrepreneurs to appear on the cover of The Wall Street Journal in 1996.
 The American newspaper dedicated a cover story to him, on which the management style, strategy, and structure of Grupo Financiero Ábaco was described as positive and surprising (The Wall Street Journal, March 8, 1996).

 The history of the Ábaco Financial Group was captured in a case study by the Instituto Tecnológico y de Estudios Superiores de Monterrey to serve as material for discussion in classes on July 29, 2011.
 This case describes the formation of the group, its growth, and its strategy.
-(Tec de Monterrey, Grupo Financiero Ábaco CO2-06-007).Lankenau owned Agua Sport, one of the biggest water companies in Mexico.
+Lankenau owned Agua Sport, one of the biggest water companies in Mexico.